akorablov/house_prices_prediction/README.md

 2. How does an interpretable linear regression model perform compared to more complex tree-based models?
 The linear regression model outperformed both the Decision Tree and Random Forest models when using default parameters.
 Despite its simplicity, it generalized better to unseen data and produced more stable results, demonstrating that increased model complexity does not automatically lead to better performance when feature information is limited.

 3. What do residuals and model diagnostics reveal about prediction errors and model limitations?
 Residual analysis showed that prediction errors increase for higher-priced properties and are not evenly distributed across the price range.
-This indicates heteroscedasticity and suggests that important pricing factors—such as location and property quality—are missing from the feature set.
+This indicates heteroscedasticity and suggests that important pricing factors, such as location and property quality, are missing from the feature set.
 These diagnostics highlight where the model is reliable and where predictions should be treated with caution.

 ## What I Learned
 Through this project, I learned how to structure an end-to-end machine learning workflow, starting from data preparation and feature selection to model training, evaluation, and interpretation.
 Working with real housing data reinforced the importance of clean inputs and thoughtful feature choices before applying any modeling technique.